mspnp/cloud-design-patterns/claim-check/code-samples/sample-2/readme.md

 * an application insights service
 * an event hubs namespace and an event hub instance

-Copy the Connection string values displayed at the end of this script on execution.
-These will be used later.

 ## Running the sample

 There are two applications provided as sample: one to be executed on premises, the other one to be executed on Azure.
 In order to generate a Claim Check message you just have to drop a file in the created Azure Storage account.
 You can use Azure Storage Explorer to do that.